zen-citizen/StellaNova/backend/CONTRIBUTING.md

 # Contributing a New City

+This guide assumes that you already have the required boundaries and properties (as a GeoJSON) for that data that you want to add.
+If you need help finding this data, please look over here

 Adding a new city involves creating GeoJSON boundary files and implementing a city provider.
 We'll start with a simple example and then look at more complex cases.

 > [!TIP]